 Students have several options for the degree in biology—with lots of customization.

-The department offers a B.S. in Biology in which students can choose electives from all areas giving them a general background, or they may chose an area of emphasis such as cell/molecular biology & infectious disease, ecology & evolutionary biology, or physiology & organismal biology.
+The department offers a B.S. in Biology in which students can choose electives from multiple areas that give them a general background, or they may chose an area of emphasis such as cell/molecular biology & infectious disease, ecology & evolutionary biology, or physiology & organismal biology.
 The Biology Department also offers a B.S. in Biology with a Concentration in Biochemistry for students with a strong interest in studying biology at the chemical level.

 Successful completion of an area of emphasis will be noted on a student’s transcript after graduation.
 Given that the SCE must be completed in the selected area of emphasis, a student may only complete one area of emphasis.

 - BS in Biology (general): PDF

-- Graduation Checklist for a BS in Biology with a Concentration in Biochemistry (no longer available to students graduating after 2020): PDF
+- BS in Biology with a Concentration in Biochemistry (no longer available to students graduating after 2020): PDF

 - BS in Biology with an emphasis in Cell/Molecular Biology & Infectious Disease: PDF

-- Graduation Checklist for a BS in Biology with an emphasis in Ecology and Evolution: PDF
+- BS in Biology with an emphasis in Ecology and Evolution: PDF

-- Graduation Checklist for a BS in Biology with an emphasis in Physiology and Organismal Biology: PDF
+- BS in Biology with an emphasis in Physiology and Organismal Biology: PDF